 As a community, Westport’s vitality is legendary.
 The longstanding images of the New England town, defined as an artists’ colony, still remain, while entrepreneurs, executives and professionals from corporate arenas have created a new diversity.
 Long a celebrity retreat, Westport remains a creative center; artistically and culturally vibrant today.

-In 2018, Westport is a highly involved, affluent community of approximately 27,000 people.
+Today, Westport is a highly involved, affluent community of approximately 27,000 people.
 Located in southwestern Connecticut, where the Saugatuck River meets Long Island Sound, waterfront homes abound as well as countryside estates with bucolic landscapes and breathtaking vistas.
-The thriving downtown Main Street area along the river provides trendy shops, boutiques and exceptional services and dining representing upscale shopping amid an atmosphere still imbued with New England charm.
-A revitalized Saugatuck Center, with over three dozen restaurants, shops and galleries is a second hub of activity with summer concerts and the annual Slice of Saugatuck Festival.
+The thriving downtown Main Street area along the river provides trendy shops, boutiques and exceptional services representing upscale shopping and dining amid an atmosphere still imbued with New England charm.
+A revitalized Saugatuck Center, with restaurants, shops, galleries and boat slips is a second hub of activity with summer concerts and the annual Slice of Saugatuck Festival.

 Theatre and the arts flourish at the Westport Country Playhouse, Westport Community Theatre, Levitt Pavilion and Westport Arts Center.
 The Westport Historical Society, reflecting on the town's heritage, offers various exhibits and numerous programs throughout the year.
 The very active Westport-Weston Chamber of Commerce is an excellent resource to review all of the town's offerings and Neighbors and Newcomers of Westport is a great way to make personal connections through social events and common interests.